 SHF: Cargo/Passenger Vessels - Heavy Fuel Oil

 HFO or marine fuel oil is still the most common type of fuel for ships, used in 75% of vessels in the Arctic.
 It is considered the dirtiest and cheapest type of fossil fuel.
-HFO degrades very slowly in cold water, and it is impossible to recover it in case of an oil spill.
+HFO degrades very slowly in cold water, and it is impossible to recover in case of an oil spill.
 Also, the use of HFO causes significant sulphur oxide and black soot emissions.
 It is already prohibited in the Antarctic, and it will be banned in the Arctic after 2029 (The Polar Code, 2023).

 Assessment findings: